-Rhett Akins, Buddy Cannon and John Scott Sherrill round out this year's class, which was announced on Tuesday (July 13).
-They'll officially be enshrined at the Nashville Songwriters Hall of Fame Gala on Nov.
-1 at the Music City Center.
-Because last year's 50th anniversary celebration got postponed by the pandemic, the event will also honor Class of 2020 honorees Steve Earle, Bobbie Gentry, Kent Blazy, Brett James and Spooner Oldham.
+Rhett Akins, Buddy Cannon and John Scott Sherrill rounded out this year's class, which was announced on July 13 and enshrined on Monday (Nov.
+1) at the Nashville Songwriters Hall of Fame Gala (Nov.
+1) at the Music City Center.
+Because last year's 50th anniversary celebration got postponed by the pandemic, the event also honored Class of 2020 honorees Steve Earle, Bobbie Gentry, Kent Blazy, Brett James and Spooner Oldham.

 Keith's contributions to songwriting date back to his 1993 debut single, "Should've Been a Cowboy."
 His way with words netted BMI's 2001 Songwriter of the Year, 2004 Writer/Artist of the Year and 2006 Songwriter of the Year awards.
 In addition, BMI awarded "As Good As I Once Was" as its 2006 Country Song of the Year.